bhadreshpsavani/100daysofNLP/README.md

 ## Day2:

-Worked on Captum, Had word important analysis on my Distilbert trained on Emotion dataset.
+Worked on Captum, Had word important analysis on my Distilbert trained on Emotion Classification dataset.
 Below image shows that how words are given importance in with respect to target in the distilbert model.
-I used Integrated Gradient method for model interpretability.
+I used Integrated Gradient method for model interpretability for Embedding layers.

 ![image](images/WordImportance.png)